the1lab/1lab/src/Algebra/Group.lagda.md

 ```

 We begin by constructing a line showing that the `underlying monoid
-structures`{.Agda ident=group-monoid} are equal -- but since these have
+structures`{.Agda ident=hasIsMonoid are equal -- but since these have
 different _types_, we must also show that `the units are the same`{.Agda
 ident=same-unit}.